JasonBarahan/FizzBuzz/README.md

 ## Task 1: Understanding some Java syntax

 Take a few minutes to read through this code and take guesses at what different pieces of the code are doing.
-For example, what's the Java version of Python's `and`?
-What's going on with that weird `for` loop?
-As you do this, you might find it useful to write down your own implementation in Python to help you begin to create a mapping between the two languages.
+For example, what's the Java version of Python's `and`? [&&] What's going on with that weird `for` loop?
+[Starts at 1, ends at 99, increments by +1] As you do this, you might find it useful to write down your own implementation in Python to help you begin to create a mapping between the two languages.

 - [ ] Make note of any specific Java syntax which stands out to you and compare what you